 HOAs exist to improve and preserve the community’s property value.
 While this is generally a good thing, it can be a huge pain to manage the stains on your home.
 Common HOA violation issues include your home’s siding, driveway, and roof.
 This article will inform you about different cleaning methods and help you avoid those pesky violation letters.

-Clean Your Siding
+1. Cleaning Your Siding

 What is the hardest part of removing stains from your roof?
 The ground after you fall, which is why we recommend you hire the professionals to clean your roof.
 All kidding aside, we strongly suggest you call the experts when it comes to roof cleaning and maintenance.
 No HOA violation letter is worth getting a serious injury.

 You may notice black streaks forming on your roof.
 The community manager passing by will not miss that, as well.
 This is yet another HOA warning letter that should have been avoided early on.
-Similar to your home’s siding, mildew and algae grows on the shingles that are exposed to moisture for longer periods of time.
+Similar to your home’s siding, mildew and algae grow on the shingles that are exposed to moisture for longer periods of time.
 That is why you see clean streaks below vents on your roof.

 Cleaning your roof, for many people, can be a challenge.
 So is having to go to the HOA with your copy of the HOA violation letter, and having to pore over photos so that the HOA can already tell you what you probably already know: you need to clean that roof.

-There are DIY instructions out there on roof cleaning but without the proper equipment and training you may run into issues.
+There are DIY instructions out there on roof cleaning but without the proper equipment and training, you may run into issues.
 It’s a better idea, the majority of the time, to consult with a local pressure washing expert and ask about their services.
 The earlier you spot the problem and deal with it, the quicker the cleaning experts can fix the issue before they can set in and actually do damage to your roof.

-Driveway and Garage Issues
+3. Pressure Washing the Driveway and Garage

 If you commute to work or school, your driveway is constantly being used.
 It gets parked over, cluttered, or is otherwise occupied such that you don’t have time to clean it.
 You leave for work in the morning, park in the driveway at night, friends park there when you have people over.
 A large delivery could be taking over a good part of the driveway.

-Like the case with your sidings, you can use household products to clean lighter stains from your home’s surfaces.
+As the case with your sidings, you can use household products to clean lighter stains from your home’s surfaces.
 The same products that you use for the rest of your home can also clean up your driveway.
 Mixing about 3oz of washing soda per gallon of water makes for a great washing solution.